astropy/astropy-APEs/APEtemplate.rst

 Branches and pull requests
 --------------------------

-Any pull requests or development branches containing work on this APE should be linked to from here.
+Any pull requests or development branches containing work on this APE before acceptance should be linked to from here.
 (An APE does not need to be implemented in a single pull request if it makes sense to implement it in discrete phases).
 If no code is yet implemented, just put "N/A"